 Consumer-generated media is one of the most effective ways for brand building, user engagement, authentic feedback and customer reviews, and more, as demonstrated by the above companies who have successfully worked on UGC campaigns without dispensing a whopping sum of money.

-Every marketer should leverage user-generated content to increase website engagement; using a UGC platform is the best possible way to do this!
+Every marketer should leverage user-generated content to increase website engagement; using a UGC platforms is the best possible way to do this!

 Promoting the brand product on the website or the social channels, offering customers giveaways and prizes to encourage participation, steals some notions from these flourishing brands for your social campaigning.